yugeshk/CS633-ParallelComputing/Assignment2/2.1/README.md

 3. Topology - we notice that bandwidth decreases with increasing distance (as the nodes in the KD lab are not a completely conntected graph), we see that nodes further away report less bandwidth.

+The bandwidth observed is not as good as it should theoretically be - this could also be because of the order in which the pairs are generated.
+It may so be the case that the particular algorithm adopted somehow created a conjestion between the nodes and cases delays.
+There may be better hashing methods as alternate approaches.